-Badass Boast: Again, much like in Real Life, about the capabilities of his Goliath superweapon.
+- Badass Boast: Again, much like in Real Life, about the capabilities of his Goliath superweapon.
 He claims it caused The Tunguska Event.
 It's believed that this was untrue, and that Tesla kept the remains of the meteorite in his luggage to hide this fact.
 Though it might be that his weapon summoned the meteorite in the first place.

-Big Eater: He likes ordering lavish multi-course meals.
+- Big Eater: He likes ordering lavish multi-course meals.

-Foreshadowing: In his first scene we find out that to stop the warbears around his camp from starving, he fed them his airship, which is seen as quite horrible by everybody in the air force.
+- Foreshadowing: In his first scene we find out that to stop the warbears around his camp from starving, he fed them his airship, which is seen as quite horrible by everybody in the air force.
 He's explanation is that he couldn't stand seeing them suffer, so he let nature take its course.
 The entire situation foreshadows his plan to end the war.

-Historical Villain Upgrade: The plans for his Death Ray bear fruit in this story.
+- Historical Villain Upgrade: The plans for his Death Ray bear fruit in this story.
 While he's not evil, it does make him extremely dangerous.
 He eventually decides to use it on Berlin, but Alek kills him and it's believed that it probably wouldn't have worked anyway.

 The Entente powers.
 The most prominent here are Russia, France and and The British Empire.
 They use genetically modified animals, since Charles Darwin also discovered the "threads of life" (DNA) in this timeline.
 Darwinists consider themselves superior, as they use clean technology and, according to them, have no prejudices, in opposition to the so-called "monkey-Luddites", who believe that beasties are the works of Satan.

-Eldritch Abomination: What the Clankers see the Beasties, in particular the more horrific ones, like the Krakens and Behemoth.
+- Eldritch Abomination: What the Clankers see the Beasties, in particular the more horrific ones, like the Krakens and Behemoth.

-Alternate History Slang: At least as far as British English is concerned: Boffins (genetic engineers), beasties (genetically modified animals), curses like "barking spiders" and words like "clart" (crap).
+- Alternate History Slang: At least as far as British English is concerned: Boffins (genetic engineers), beasties (genetically modified animals), curses like "barking spiders" and words like "clart" (crap).

-Not So Different: They're no more saintly than the Clankers, or less likely to use dirty strategies.
-Also, while Clanker industry is seen as a great source of pollution, a few people (like Count Volger) point out that Darwinist fabricated animals have escaped into the wild many times and pose a dancer to natural species.
+- Not So Different: They're no more saintly than the Clankers, or less likely to use dirty strategies.
+Also, while Clanker industry is seen as a great source of pollution, a few people (like Count Volger) point out that Darwinist fabricated animals have escaped into the wild many times and pose a danger to natural species.